 Preheat oven to 350In a mixing bowl combine all ingredients and form dough into a ballRoll out dough in between two sheets of parchment paper*Gently use your desired cookie cutters to cut and lift cookies into ideal shape**Transfer to a lined baking sheetBake for 12-15 minutes or until cookies are hardLet cool completely before serving

-*If dough is dry, add an additional egg**This recipe also works with unsweetened apple sauce***I used these cookie cutters
+*If dough is dry, add an additional egg**This recipe also works with unsweetened apple sauce***I used these cookie cutters from Amazon.

 Thank you to Lexis Clean Kitchen for this recipe!